 And that's how these Sour Cream, Onion and Chive Mashed Potatoes were born. 😉

-Stir in sour cream, chives, onion powder, white pepper and kosher salt.
+Stir in sour cream (or vegan sour cream), chives, onion powder, white pepper and kosher salt.

 Sour Cream, Onion & Chive Mashed Potatoes